Daniil-Krapivin/ToolGateway/README.md

-# Slimming MCP tool context with mcpproxy
+# MCP tool context reduction with mcpproxy

-Connect a handful of MCP servers to a client like opencode or Cline and every tool description lands in the model's context before you've typed anything.
-With a big toolset, that alone can eat most of your context window.
+Connecting a lot of of MCP servers to a client like opencode results in descriptions overloading the model's context before any work even begins.

 mcpproxy gets around it: your client talks to one proxy that keeps all the tools behind a single `retrieve_tools` search.
 The model only goes looking when it actually needs a tool.

-## What we measured
+## What I've measured

 | Setup | Tools the client loads | Tool-def tokens |
 |---|---|---|